tompos2/proton_mail_auto_select_next_message/README.md

 ## Contributing

-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/protonmail-auto-move-to-next-message).
+If you encounter any issues or have suggestions for improvements:

+- Open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/protonmail-auto-move-to-next-message).
+- Email me at 3gchyyth@duck.com

 ## License